austenlux/Stump/README.md

 ## VI - Bent Nails

-If a player bends another player's nail during a strike, that player becomes locked onto the bent nail.
+If a player bends another player's nail during a strike, that player becomes "stuck" on the bent nail.
 They must continue striking that nail on subsequent turns until it is either straightened or fully driven into the stump.
-While locked, the player may not strike any other player's nail.
+While stuck, the player may not strike any other player's nail.

 ## VII - Penalties

-If a player strikes a different player's nail while locked onto a bent nail, that player must drink 1.
+If a player strikes a different player's nail while stuck on a bent nail, that player must take 1 drink.

 ## VIII - Sparks